EN ISO 17751-2:2023

 experience, full understanding, and extreme familiarity of the fibre analyst to the surface morphology

 of various types of animal fibres.
-So besides the textual descriptions, several micrographs of different
+In addition to textual descriptions, micrographs of different types of

 vi